-Aromatherapy can also help combat fatigue.
+Essential oil benefits issues of fatigue as well.
 “Spritzers apply aromas directly to fabrics, from pillowcases to residents’ clothes.
 Diffusers circulate invigorating aromas, such as nutmeg, ginger, and eucalyptus, into a facility’s common areas.”

 Many seniors struggle at mealtimes, declining food because they’ve lost their appetite.
 Appetite loss is linked to several causes, from medications that reduce the sense of taste to nausea, sadness, and lack of physical activity.
 A groundbreaking study found that aromatic therapies can awaken the appetite of those who have lost interest in food.

 “Peppermint, citrus, and ginger essential oils can help reduce nausea and stimulate taste buds,” Whitwell says.
 “Before mealtimes, a dab of one of these oils can be applied with a cotton swab near the nose.
-Another technique is to wash cloth napkins in detergent infused with essential oils.
+Another technique is to washcloth napkins in detergent infused with essential oils.
 When residents put the napkin to their mouths, they smell the oil – and may feel the urge to keep eating.
 A hand massage with an oil-infused lotion can also reinforce the desire to eat.”